Swampland Conjectures for an Almost Topological Gravity Theory: Introduction

 Clearly, for making progress we need a concrete and well treatable starting ground.
 For our purposes, this is provided by the non-critical M-theory in 3D proposed by Ho\v{r}ava/Keeler \cite{Horava:2005tt,Horava:2005wm,Horava:2007ds} which is exactly solvable in terms of a non-relativistic Fermi liquid in 2 +1 dimensions.
 This is motivated by the known tachyon condensation from ten-dimensional type 0 theories, which represent the infinite temperature limit of type II theories, to the two-dimensional type 0 theories \cite{Hellerman:2007fc}.
 The non-critical M-theory arises from the thermal version of this two-dimensional theory when D0-branes are included \cite{Horava:2005tt,Horava:2005wm,Horava:2007ds}.
 In the conformal limit this theory was suggested to be described by an effective higher spin generalization of conformal gravity equipped with a higher spin matter field.
 The ground state of non-critical M-theory corresponds to an $AdS_2\times S^1$ solution of this theory plus a massless fermion.
 Without the matter field, the theory would be topological with no propagating degrees of freedom.
 Note that such topological theories were also invoked in the recent proposal \cite{Agrawal:2020xek} of a topological phase in the early universe.

-Here we will also include a conformally coupled, scalar matter field that is expected to decouple in the strict conformal limit, but is still present at large but finite energies.
-By also including a conformal self-interaction of the scalar field one can find non-trivial $AdS_3$ and $dS_3$ solutions for a non-vanishing vacuum expectation value of the scalar.
+This higher spin theory describing the conformal limit of non-critical M-theory is motivating our choice of a non-standard effective gravity theory.
+The latter is obtained as a truncation to just conformal gravity, where we will also include a conformally coupled, scalar matter field\footnote{Note that the truncation may in principle have qualitatively different properties from its higher spin completion.
+In particular, the much bigger gauge invariance of the higher spin theory may render some solutions pure gauge.
+We thank the referee for raising this point.}.
+This is expected to decouple in the strict conformal limit, but is still present at large but finite energies.
+By also including a conformal self-interaction of the scalar field, this truncated theory admits non-trivial $AdS_3$ and $dS_3$ solutions for a non-vanishing vacuum expectation value of the scalar.
 The resulting effective theory is known as topologically massive gravity (TMG) \cite{Deser:1981wh}, carrying the wrong sign of the Einstein-Hilbert term.
 In this letter we consider this almost topological theory as a toy model for the high energy phase of string theory and analyze whether it does still satisfy in particular those swampland conjectures dealing with $dS$ and $AdS$ solutions.